-The Nursing Program is a Selective Admissions program.
-See the Nursing Academic Plan for more information about classes or learn more about the nursing program at Henderson Community College.
+Henderson Community College's Nursing program is a Selective Admissions program.
 The program is accredited by the Accreditation Commission for Education in Nursing, Inc. and receives the approval of the Kentucky Board of Nursing.
 More information is available in the Nursing Program Brochure.

 Note: The Kentucky Board of Nursing may deny graduates the opportunity to take the nursing licensing examination if they have a previous criminal conviction.

-Please review the Nursing 101 Costs Sheet for beginning costs for the first nursing course.
+Please review the Nursing 101 Costs Sheet (updated for Fall 2016) for beginning costs for the first nursing course.
 These costs are subject to change; however, the document will give you a basic understanding of the costs for the first semester.

 LPN to ADN Bridge Program pre-requisites include: BIO 137, BIO 139, PSY 110, PSY 223, MAT 110 or MAT150 (effective Spring 2015 only MAT150 will be accepted), ENG 101, COM 181 or 252, Computer - Digital Literacy (CIT 105), and an unrestricted, current LPN license.

 Academic & Technical Building, Room 314